Scalr/terraform-provider-scalr/docs/data-sources/scalr_policy_group.md

 * `id` - An identifier of the policy group.
 * `status` - A system status of the policy group.
 * `error_message` - An error details if Scalr failed to process the policy group.
-* `opa_version` -  A version of Open Policy Agent the policy group verify run on.
+* `opa_version` -  A version of Open Policy Agent the policy group verifies run on.
-* `vcs_provider_id` - An identifier of a VCS provider the policy group is create from.
+* `vcs_provider_id` - An identifier of a VCS provider in the policy group is created.
 In the format `vcs-<RANDOM STRING>`.
-* `vcs_repo` - Contains VCS-related meta-data the policy group is created from.
+* `vcs_repo` - Contains VCS-related meta-data the policy group created from.
 * `policies` - A list of the OPA policies the policy group verifies each run.
 * `environments` - A list of the environments the policy group is linked to.
-* `workspaces` - A list of the workspaces this policy group verify runs for.
+* `workspaces` - A list of the workspaces this policy group verifies runs for.

 The `vcs_repo` object contains: